codewithsitangshu/AWS-Solutions-Associate-Architect-Associate/IAM.md

 ### IAM Policies Structure

 When working with AWS Identity and Access Management (IAM), it's essential to understand the structure of IAM policies.
-These policies are the fundamental building blocks that define permissions and access controls within AWS
+These policies are the fundamental building blocks that define permissions and access controls within AWS.

+- Policies are JSON documents that outline permissions for users, groups or roles

+- Two types
+    - **User based policies**
+        - IAM policies define which API calls should be allowed for a specific user
+    - **Resource based policies*
+        - Control access to an AWS resource
+        - Grant the specified principal permission to perform actions on the resource and define under what conditions this applies

 <img src="images/iam/IAM-Policies-Structure.PNG" width="auto" height="auto">
 <p>